rushilkhurana/SMSHeart/smsHeartSystem/README.md

 ##Setup your html page
     1. In Django all html page can be put inside 'static/Template' folder.
 You can define your 'static/Template' folder root from 'setting.py' and then put your html file inside the Template folder.
 In our case, we have 'patientInfo.html'
+    2. When you want to change the style of your html pages, something like CSS/JS related files, you want to put them into 'Static' folder under your Django root folder. after you import your 'Static' files into the folder.
+You need to type 'python manage.py collectstatic' in command terminal.
+This will take all of your static files into Django app